 How do you know if your dental problem is an emergency?

 Any dental issue that requires urgent attention to reduce the pain, bleeding or possibly save the tooth is categorized as a dental Emergency.
 Before you head out to the dentists for emergency dental services though, there are a few basic first aid procedures you should apply, to reduce the pain and to help reduce the risk of further damage to the tooth and the surrounding tissues.
+You can also visit Dental 266 in Burwood today if you need emergency dental procedures.

 The most ordinary dental emergencies and the first aid procedures that can help reduce the associated pain and discomfort are: